 The financial statements were prepared based on the accounting records of Bestinver, Sociedad de Valores, S.A.
-(Sole-Shareholder Company).
+(Sole Proprietorship).

-The financial statements for 2022 were prepared in accordance with the commercial legislation in force and with the rules established in CNMV Circular 1/2021, of 25 March, on accounting rules, annual accounts and financial statements of investment services companies and their consolidated groups, Management Companies of collective investment undertakings and Management Companies of closed-end type Entities and subsequent amendments thereto ("CNMV Circular 1/2021"), by the Spanish National Chart of Accounts, approved by Royal Decree 1514/2007, of 16 November, and subsequently amended by Royal Decree 1159/2010, of 17 September, Royal Decree 602/2016, of 2 December and Royal Decree 1/2021, of 12 January, and all other applicable Spanish accounting legislation, so that they present fairly the Company's equity and financial position at 31 December 2022 and the results of its operations and its cash flows for the year then ended.
+The financial statements for 2023 were prepared in accordance with the commercial legislation in force and with the rules established in CNMV Circular 1/2021, 25 March, on accounting rules, annual accounts and financial statements of investment services companies and their consolidated groups, Management Companies of collective investment undertakings and Management Companies of closed-end type Entities and subsequent amendments thereto ("CNMV Circular 1/2021"), by the Spanish National Chart of Accounts, approved by Royal Decree 1514/2007, 16 November, and subsequently amended by Royal Decree 1159/2010, 17 September, Royal Decree 602/2016, 2 December, and Royal Decree 1/2021, 12 January, and all other applicable Spanish accounting legislation, so that they present fairly the Company's equity and financial position at 31 December 2023 and the results of its operations and its cash flows for the year then ended.

-The financial statements were prepared in accordance with the accounting policies and measurement bases established in the Spanish National Chart of Accounts, approved by Royal Decree 1514/2007, of 16 November, and subsequently amended by Royal Decree 1159/2010, of 17 September, Royal Decree 602/2016, of 2 December and Royal Decree 1/2021, of 12 January, which are summarised in Note 3 to the accompanying financial statements.
-All obligatory accounting policies and measurement bases with a material effect on these financial statements were applied in their preparation.
+The financial statements were prepared in accordance with the accounting policies and measurement criteria established in the Spanish National Chart of Accounts, approved by Royal Decree 1514/2007, 16 November and subsequently amended by Royal Decree 1159/2010, 17 September, Royal Decree 602/2016, 2 December and Royal Decree 1/2021, 12 January, Royal Decree 813/2023, 8 November and other current accounting legislation, which are summarised in Note

+3. All obligatory accounting policies and measurement bases with a material effect on these financial statements were applied in their preparation.